Uroš Delić: Early career

-Born in Nikšić, Uroš Delić began his career at nine years of age, in Partizan Belgrade.
+Born in Nikšić, Uroš Delić began his career at nine years of age, in Partizan.
 He played there for four years, before he moved to FK Milicionar Bogatić where he played for two years.

-Rad Belgrade
+Rad

-In 2003, at the age of 16, Rad Belgrade signed him to their youth system.
+In 2003, at the age of 16, Rad signed him to their youth system.
 He was the captain of the youth squad that won the national championship.
 In the season 2005–06 he made the debut for the senior team, and in the following years he has established himself in the squad and became one of the youngest team captains in club history.
 He played with Rad six consecutive seasons.

 Beerschot AC

 On 22 July 2011, Delić signed for Beerschot.
 In 2013, he played on loan at Eendracht Aalst.

 Return to Rad

-In September 2013 he returned to Rad Belgrade.
+In September 2013 he returned to Rad.

 Syrianska FC

 In March 2014 he continued his international career in Sweden, signing for Syrianska.
 He played for Syrianska in Swedish Superettan league and was one of the most consistent players, showing a good performance in each game.